IrfanGalib/IrfanGalib/README.md

 - 👋 Hi, I’m Irfan Chowdhury Galib
-- 👀 I’m interested in Blockchain
+- 👀 I’m interested in Blockchain, Web3 & Full-Stack Development
-- 🌱 I’m currently learning FULL-Stack Web Development
+- 🌱 I’m currently learning and building with the MERN Stack (MongoDB, Express, React, Node.js)
+- 💻 Passionate about writing clean, modular code and building intuitive full-stack applications
+- 🚀 I’ve worked on open-source projects like a task manager app and an e-commerce prototype
+- 🤝 I enjoy problem-solving, collaboration, and continuous learning
-- 📫 Mail me on workwithirfanc@gmail.com
+- 📫 Mail me at: workwithirfanc@gmail.com

 <!---
-IrfanGalib/IrfanGalib is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+IrfanGalib/IrfanGalib is a ✨ special ✨ repository because its `README.md` appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
 --->